-This process uses specially designed jet nozzle which forces the breakdown of essential oils into very tiny particles and produces a high velocity, pressurized air stream.
+This process uses a specially designed jet nozzle which forces the breakdown of essential oils into very tiny particles and produces high velocity, pressurized air stream.
 The rate of evaporation is highly accelerated and occurs almost instantly.

-Some experts believe that a nebulizing diffuser is the best choice as to avoid altering the chemical composition of the oils.
+Some experts believe that a nebulizing diffuser is the best choice to avoid altering the chemical composition of the oils.
 The oil’s molecules are broken down without separation of the mixture, producing a particulate size small enough for the lungs and body to absorb easily and quickly.
 Often, nebulizers are used intermittently which is controlled by settings on the diffuser if provided by the manufacturer.

 09 Can we use the Aroma Pro or Aroma Ace in place of the water diffusers anywhere or with other oils in the home?

 Yes, you can use nebulizer type diffusers such as Aroma Pro or Aroma Ace anywhere and with other oils.
 See the manufacturer's information to learn more.